utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 These keywords may be combined with other expressions just like normal tags.

+!!! note
-**Note:** When specifying `none`, be aware that it will exclude any tests/suites/contexts contained within a tagged suite.
+    When specifying `none`, be aware that it will exclude any tests/suites/contexts contained within a tagged suite.

 | Operator | Meaning |
 | -------- | --------|